FanMade555/CyberLeek-LeekExplorer/How Leaking Research/HowLeakingResearch.md

-The important thing is: **`https://bedrive.ru/006b` is not being discovered from a website or Solana Explorer.
+The important thing is: **Link of Contents Leaking, like `https://bedrive.ru/006b' , Titled: 'GTA 6: Game Store` is not being discovered from a website or Solana Explorer.
 It is being read directly from the data stored inside a Solana account.**

 HTML of Website makes this quite clear.